bwalshe/simple_http_server/README.md

 # Building A Simple(ish) HTTP Server with Asynchronous IO from Scratch

+I work in a company that produces a real-time, machine learning, fraud detection product.
+It seems *real-time* is a bit of a hot topic in machine learning at the moment and I've noticed an uptick in blog posts and Medium articles on the subject.
+Being machine learning articles, they tend to focus on the machine learning specific problems with real-time learning - problems such as how to update your model in response to incoming information and how to monitor the behaviour of the model to spot any potential issues.
+These articles tend to gloss over the more fundamental requirement of a real time decisioning system - it has to produce its results in real time.

-I work in a company that provides a real-time, machine learning, fraud detection product.
-The phrase *real-time* gets thrown around a lot these days, and I have heard it used to describe systems that produce results within a second or two.
-For us though, it has a very specific definition - *real-time* means that clients will connect to our system, send a request, and expect a response back on the same connection within X milliseconds.
-If it takes any longer, then we will probably be in breach of some SLA and could face some kind of financial penalty.
+The phrase "real time" gets thrown around a lot, but it has a very specific meaning - *real-time* means that the operation has a deadline.
+In a real time service, clients will connect to the system, send a request, and expect a response back on the same connection within X milliseconds.
+If it takes any longer, then the service operator will probably be in breach of an SLA, and could face some kind of financial penalty.
+In the payments industry our SLAs can mean that we have just milliseconds to produce a response, and that includes all the time it takes to get the data in and out of the system - not just the time our model spends calculating a score.

 <img align="right" src="docs/covid_homer.jpg" alt="Christmas 2020"/>

 As a machine learning engineer, I don't have to deal with this problem directly.
 I mostly work on offline tools used by our data scientists to build and test their models.
-This means that I care a lot more about improving overall throughput instead of latency.
-Real time was a subject that was interesting, but I just didn't have the time to look into it properly.
+For tools like this, I care a lot more about improving overall throughput than latency.
+If I build anything that *does* have to work with our real time system, then I am given a set of constraints to follow - such as not accessing disk directly, not using too much CPU time - and as long as I follow these constraints, someone else worries about making sure that this all works.

+Until recently, when it came to real-time decisioning, I was much more interested in the decisioning part than the real-time part.
 That was until Christmas 2020.
 I went home to see my family and two days later I got a text message from the Irish Government saying that I had to remain in  my room for the next two weeks.
 I couldn't find anything good on Netflix, so I decided to crack open my dusty copy of
 [C++ Concurrency in Action](https://www.manning.com/books/c-plus-plus-concurrency-in-action-second-edition) and try to get to grip with this real time stuff.

+I've always been interested in how HTTP servers such as Nginx and Node work.
-The result was the HTTP server contained in the repo.
-On their own, HTTP servers are not strictly Real Time Systems, as there is no hard limit on their response time.
-In practice though, it's usually pretty important that they respond to many concurrent connections with as low a latency as possible, and they can be used as a *component* in a real time system.
-The tactic I have gone with to reduce the latency is to use non-blocking IO, and the bulk of the this article will focus on explaining how and why this is done.
+HTTP servers are not strictly Real Time Systems, as there is no hard limit on their response time, but they are often vital components in an RTS.
+In general, they need respond to many concurrent connections with as low a latency as possible.
+Even if there is no SLA in place, people have come to expect that web servers should produce results in a timely manner.

+Both Nginx and Node use non-blocking IO to achieve their levels of performance.
+In this repo I have attempted to develop a non-blocking web-server of my own, using as few libraries as possible.
+Ideally I would have liked to have done this using just the C POSIX Library and the standard C++ headers, as my goal was to make sure that I understood the process fully.
+In the end I did use someone else's unit testing framework and a concurrent map implementation, but other than that everything is implemented from scratch.
+I had intended for this article to become a how-to, something that gentl guided the reader through the implementation.
+Unofrtuneately there is a lot to get through and not all of it is intersting.
+Instead this has become more of a stream-of-conciousness description of the things I learned while implementing the server.
+There are a few jumps, but I hope the individual sections make sense.

 Before we go on, I should re-iterate that I do not work on real-time stuff professionally.
-I am not suggesting that this is the best way of solving the problem, and you should not use this as a reference on how to use non-blocking IO.
-On top of this I have had no involvement in the development of the real-time component of Featurespace's products, I have never even looked at that part of our codebase and this repo is probably not representative of how any of our product work.
+I am not suggesting that this is a great implementation, and you should not use this as a reference on how to use non-blocking IO.
+On top of this, I have had no involvement in the development of the real-time component of Featurespace's products, and so this is not representative of how any of that works.
 This code has not been through a review, I rarely use C++, and it is the first time I have written a threaded C++ program - so *caveat emptor*.

 ## Implementing the most basic web server I can think of